Fysh-Fyve/fysh/README2.md

 **Introducing Fysh** - the latest, greatest splash in the programming waters!
-Fysh isn't your garden-variety coding language; oh no, it's the world's most _inclusive_ dialect, decipherable by brains both on land and under sea\*.
+Fysh isn't your garden-variety coding language; oh no, it's the world's most _inclusive_ dialect, decipherable by organisms on land and under sea\*.
 Imagine, if you will, a language so fluid, so versatile, that dolphins could debug your code and octopuses could optimize your algorithms.
 It's not just a programming language; it's an aquatic revolution!